Listserv Subscriber Options

 Here are some other commonly used LISTSERV commands:

-- Turn off the DIGEST option and return to normal mail (individual separate messages).
+- Turn on or off the DIGEST option.
+NODIGEST returns to normal mail (individual separate messages).

 - SET FLTEACH MIME (or NOMIME)